s-Ronit/arduino-wifi-captive-portal-auth/README.md

-# arduino-wifi-captive-portal-auth
-This project connects Arduino devices to Wi-Fi networks requiring captive portal authentication.
-It automates login using user ID and password, allowing seamless connection in networks like campuses.
-Ideal for IoT applications needing continuous connectivity, such as monitoring systems and data collection.

-# Arduino Wi-Fi Connection via Captive Portal Authentication
+# Arduino Wi-Fi Captive Portal Authentication

-This repository provides a solution to connect Arduino devices to Wi-Fi networks that require captive portal authentication (e.g., campus networks) by passing user credentials such as a user ID and password.
-With this project, your Arduino can seamlessly authenticate and access the network, allowing for uninterrupted operation in environments requiring login-based access.
+This project enables Arduino devices to connect to Wi-Fi networks that require captive portal authentication (such as campus networks).
+By automating the login process using user credentials (user ID and password), this solution allows for seamless connectivity in environments requiring login-based access.
+It's particularly suited for IoT applications that need continuous connectivity, such as monitoring systems and data collection.

 ## Features
 - **Automatic Authentication**: The code automates the process of logging into Wi-Fi networks that use captive portals.